bfurman777/ofGeneticAlgorithm/README.md

 ## External Library

 This project uses ofxJSON to read JSON files.
-JSON files contain data all of the constants and obstacles, which can be used to run different simulations.
+JSON files contain data of all of the constants and obstacles, which can be used to run different simulations.